 This episode not only provided the foundations for the rest of the series; it provided the foundations for modern television itself.
 But it’s only the start of what may be the greatest TV show ever made.
 The ground floor, if you will.

 - Tony will continue to show an affinity for nature throughout the series, actually having more empathy for animals than humans.
 When Tony is with the ducks, it honestly might be the happiest we see him in the entire series.

 - We’ll come to know that cops are pretty nonexistent on this show, as evidenced by the over-the-top chase scene through the park.

 - Although I didn’t discuss it much, the pilot sets forth a lot of future plot points.
-The main mob action of the week involves Uncle Junior planning to whack a guy named Little Pussy Malanga in Artie Bucco’s (a childhood friend of Tony’s) restaurant.
+The main mob action of the week involves Tony’s uncle, Junior, planning to whack a guy named Little Pussy Malanga in Artie Bucco’s (a childhood friend of Tony’s) restaurant.
 Obviously, this would be bad for Artie’s business, so Tony “helps” out his friend by burning down the restaurant and framing it as a gas leak.
 Pretty dumb, but the explosion was cool.

-- Elsewhere, Tony’s hotheaded young nephew, Christopher, commits his first murder.
+- Elsewhere, Tony’s hotheaded young nephew, Christopher Moltisanti, commits his first murder.
 He executes a Czechoslovakian drug dealer named Emil Kolar by firing several bullets into the back of his head.

-- “Whatever happened to Gary Cooper, the strong silent type?
+- “What happened to Gary Cooper, the strong silent type?
 Now that was an American.”
-This line will be referenced many times throughout the series and is a significant part of Tony’s worldview.
+This line will be referenced many times throughout the series, and is a significant part of Tony’s worldview.

 - When watching the first episode of any show, I sometimes get momentary flashes of what it was like when I first saw it, a la In Search of Lost Time.
 It’s a hard feeling to put into words, but it’s one of the great joys of rewatching TV shows from the beginning.